torunar/bc-player/README.md

 Bandcamp doesn't let you play multiple albums in a queue.
 I didn't like it, so I fixed the problem the only way I know: with some good ol' HTML, CSS and JS.

+## Privacy

+[https://corsproxy.io/](https://corsproxy.io/) is used to fetch pages directly from Bandcamp: they claim to store no logs.

+BC Player only stores data in your browser's session storage.

 ## Contributing